zoebelle-pang/tp/docs/DeveloperGuide.md

 ![PaymentSequenceDiagram-Logic](images/PaymentSequenceDiagram-Logic.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** Similarly to filter command, the lifeline for `PaymentCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** Similar to the filter command, the lifeline for `PaymentCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </div>